robrons96/Database-Project-WiFi-Hotspots-/README.md

 ### Challenges
 * Filtering out multiple datapoints for the same coordinates
 ### Result
-* Was able to identify punlic WiFi locations in NYC which were not previously detectable
+* Was able to identify public WiFi locations in NYC which were not previously detectable
 #### **Home Page With Results**
 ![Image of Home Page](DB_App.png)